 - File transfer activities

 - Privileged filesystem, account, or login access

-In short, it’s important that you determine what activities would be indicators of threats within your particular cloud environment and risk profile, so you can ensure that you’ll be alerted the moment something happens and that you can take swift action to prevent data loss or compromise.
+In short, you must determine what activities would be indicators of threats within your specific cloud environment and risk profile, so you can ensure that you’ll be alerted the moment something happens and that you can take swift action to prevent data loss or compromise.

 3. Detailed Audit Trails

 Nothing is more important than knowing the root cause of an attack when it comes to response.
 Without that deep contextual insight, how will you know where to begin remediating the issue, especially when you are responding to an active incident?
 Audit trails are the best way to get the insight you need to carry out your security operations.
 They provide the necessary cloud context, giving you the who, what, when, where, and how of a security incident so you can make quick and informed decisions about how to respond.

 Audit trails can give you deep insights into:

 - Modification, addition, or removal of key system components